mesosphere/dcos-docs-site/pages/1.7/usage/webinterface/index.md

 *   The Task Failure Rate panel provides a graph of the current percentage of tasks that are failing in your cluster.

 *   The Services Health panel provides an overview of the health of your services.
-Each service provides a healthcheck, run at intervals.
-This indicator shows the current status according to that healthcheck.
+Each service provides a health check, run at intervals.
+This indicator shows the current status according to that health check.
 A maximum of 5 services are displayed, sorted by priority of the most unhealthy.
 You can click the View all Services button for detailed information and a complete list of your services.

 *   The Tasks panel provides the current number of tasks that are staged and running.